Investigating the formation channel of GW231123: Population III stars or hierarchical mergers?: Conclusions

 \section{Conclusions}

-The detection of GW231123 challenges current interpretations of the PI mass gap and the formation of very massive black holes.
+The detection of GW231123 challenges current interpretations of the PI mass gap and the formation of very massive BHs.
 By coupling the \texttt{GAMESH} cosmological framework with binary and cluster evolution models, we performed a self-consistent comparison between isolated Pop~III binary evolution and hierarchical assembly in dense stellar systems.
-Our results strongly favor a hierarchical origin, in which repeated mergers in globular clusters naturally reproduce the properties of GW231123-like binaries.
-We find that BBHs with masses comparable to GW231123 predominantly merge at $z \approx 4-6$, implying that GW231123 represents the low-redshift tail of a broader population of hierarchical black holes formed in the early Universe.
-Future gravitational wave observatories will be crucial to reveal this hidden population and further constrain its astrophysical origin.
+Our results strongly favor a hierarchical origin in which repeated mergers in globular clusters naturally reproduce the properties of GW231123-like binaries.
+We find that BBHs with masses comparable to GW231123 predominantly merge at $z \approx 4-6$, implying that GW231123 represents the low-redshift tail of a broader population of hierarchical BHs formed in the early Universe.
+Future gravitational wave observatories will be crucial to revealing this hidden population and further constraining its astrophysical origin.

 \begin{appendix}